 In perspective, extant research about eco-innovation processes in collaborative networks highlight how the different actors relate to each other.
-Therefore, facilitating the eco-innovation process equals to manage the relations among partners in the network.
+Therefore, facilitating the eco-innovation process equals to managing the relationships among partners in the network.
 What the literature review also highlights is that the analysis of eco-innovation drivers in the innovation process has not received a systematic analysis.
-Technological evolution aspects have been slightly addressed in the paper by [13], the insights brought forward by our review indicate that each actor bring different technological value-propositions to the network.
-As such, technology push (by each individual actor) is a key factor for selection of the value-proposition of within the value network, but also an issue of potential conflict.
+Technological evolution aspects have been slightly addressed in the paper by [13]; the insights brought forward by our review indicate that each actor brings different technological value-propositions to the network.
+As such, technology push (by each individual actor) is a key factor for selection of the value-proposition within the value network, but also an issue of potential conflict.
 Other research sporadically touches upon the influence of market changes as disrupting the dynamics in the value-creating networks [4], [13].
-The influence of regulations the value-creating network is not addressed in the reviewed research.
+The influence of regulations in the value-creating network is not addressed in the reviewed research.

 Method